 Utility companies can continue to feel justified in assaulting people with Smart Meters.
 Neighbors will feel justified in not accommodating requests to notify when they spray. etc. etc. “All you need to do is believe you aren’t sick, act like you aren’t sick, change your language, visualize and you won’t be sick,” is what they can say.

-Now all the doubting employers, spouses, family, friends, significant others have ammunition to use against us and justification to not accommodate us, because all we need to do is change the way we think, talk and behave and we'll be better.
+Now all the doubting employers, spouses, family, friends, and significant others have ammunition to use against us and justification to not accommodate us because all we need to do is change the way we think, talk, and behave and we’ll be better.

 We know for a fact that toxins are harmful to the endocrine system, brain, nervous system, mitochondria, immune system, cardiovascular system, gastrointestinal system, etc. There is a sea of research to support this.
 To ignore this is irresponsible and dangerous on many levels.

-Additionally, we must also be careful to not promote feelings of blame, guilt, shame and inadequacy on individuals who are not able to heal.
-If we convey the message that all conditions can be overcome easily by rewiring the brain, then this is a ripe environment for those kind of feelings in those who can't achieve the goal.
+Additionally, we must also be careful to not promote feelings of blame, guilt, shame, and inadequacy on individuals who are not able to heal.
+If we convey the message that all conditions can be overcome easily by rewiring the brain, then this is a ripe environment for those kinds of feelings in those who can’t achieve the goal.

-So we must acknowledge the fact and make it known that the reason we need to use limbic system retraining is because it was damaged by the toxins or stressor to begin with and recovery is a very long and difficult road.
+So we must acknowledge the fact and make it known that the reason we need to use limbic system retraining is that it was damaged by the toxins or stressors, to begin with, and recovery is a very long and difficult road.
 We should take all the steps necessary to prevent limbic system conditions from developing in the first place and continue to do so, even if we recover, to protect ourselves in the future.

 Limits of Limbic System Retraining

 It also requires a great deal of mental and/or cognitive energy to rewire the brain.
-Some days I get exhausted from rewiring.
+Some days I got completely exhausted from rewiring.
 This can be problematic for those who have a great deal of cognitive/mental fatigue.(Please note that the Gupta program is somewhat less exhausting than the DNR program.)

 Pesticides inhibit the enzyme acetylcholinesterase.
 This enzyme controls the metabolism of our neurotransmitter acetylcholine.
 This results in too much acetylcholine.
 Acetylcholine is also the neurotransmitter that the autonomic nervous system uses for all its functions.
 Too much acetylcholine results in depressed emotion, cognition and respiration, and overstimulation of the sympathetic nervous system; which thrusts the body into fight-or-flight mode.